 Oklahoma's economy is heavily influenced by the energy sector, creating boom-and-bust cycles that directly impact household finances.
-The average Oklahoma resident carries approximately $5,300 in credit card debt.
+The average Oklahoma resident carries $5,759 in credit card debt per consumer — about 12% below the national average of $6,580.
 When oil prices are high, incomes rise and debt is manageable.
 When prices drop, layoffs and income reductions hit hard — and credit card debt accumulated during good times becomes unmanageable during downturns.
 This cyclical pattern makes Oklahoma residents particularly vulnerable to debt accumulation.

 If you're a Oklahoma resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.